Home → Florida Investor Selling Guide

 Buyer's Agent Commission

 MLS listings require you to specify the buyer's agent commission (also called cooperative compensation).
 This is the percentage you're offering to pay any buyer's agent who brings an accepted offer.
 Typical Florida MLS co-op is 2.5-3% of the sale price.
-While there have been national changes to commission rules following the NAR settlement, Florida MLS boards still allow and require commission offers to be included in listing data.

-LLC and Entity Listings
+LLC and Entity Sales

 Case Study: 10 Flips Per Year — MLS vs. Off-Market